-But I had to ask myself – if this trip had been a year ago, when I was still “that restaurant woman” would I have taken tons of shots along the way – good, bad or indifferent.
+Afterwards, I had to ask myself – if this trip had been a year ago, when I was still “that restaurant woman” would I have taken tons of shots along the way – good, bad or indifferent.

 As we walked around the space we had to wait several times for young couples to finish with their posing and photos.
 One girl was hanging upside down in the doorway to an underground space as her boyfriend snapped away.
 Another girl made up like a 50’s pinup was splayed across a sweeping staircase.
-A third scaled a small wall and seemingly ignored the camera as her partner took a video of sorts.
+A third scaled a small wall and seemingly ignored the camera as her partner took a video.

 Then, this morning I was reading an article by Bijan Stephen on Eater.
 They are doing a series on the death of chain restaurants, and this particular piece was a discussion on the accusation that millennials are to blame.

 As part of his argument, he noted, “The idea is to experience, and be seen having that experience; the value proposition is in your ‘grams location tag, because it signifies you’re living The Good Life – or, at least, the modern version there of…”.

 It’s a very loaded statement.
 For the view of the piece, he is essentially arguing that millennials have no real interest in what food tastes like, or whether some event or visit or location is truly “interesting” – it’s just how it “looks” or is perceived, or how it – in truth – storyboards.

 And although I am not a millennial – that ship has certainly sailed – it is a fairly accurate criticism that I can apply to my former “restaurant” self.
 I did eat my food.
 I did enjoy my trips.
 But, I certainly was focused on how they looked and how I could share them as a part of the brand that was “us.”